lukaslopes/noom-sleep-logger/sleep/README.md

 ***
 For database tests, i used an h2 in mem test.
+I created a script to populate the database on test/resources/testdata

 ***
 I dont know if user can have more than 1 sleep per day, so, i dont created a unique index per user/date

+***
+For this test, i will use a generic exception handler instead of a specific per error to save time.